Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 An animal shelter is a place where lost, abandoned, or unwanted animals are taken to be cared for, providing all their basic needs.
 Usually, they’re government-funded and rely on donations from the public.

-In this guide, we’ll give you a range of interesting animal shelter statistics and facts, including:
+In this guide, we’ll give you a range of interesting animal shelter statistics and facts.

-The 11 Most Shocking UK Animal Shelter Statistics and Facts
+The 11 UK Animal Shelter Statistics and Facts

 - An estimated 2.7 million animals enter UK animal shelters each year.
 Of these, 1.2 million are cats, 664,000 are dogs, and 184,000 are other animals (fish, small mammals, etc.).